GabrielKP/psyserver/README.md

 ## Configuration

-The server is configured in the file `psyserver.toml`.
+`psyserver.toml` configures the server.
-This file has to be in the directory from which you call `psyserver run`.
+This file has to be in the directory from which `psyserver run` is called.

 The configuration has two groups:

-1. psyserver
+1. psyserver: all PsyServer configuratons
-2. uvicorn
+2. uvicorn: Uvicorn configurations

 ### psyserver config